ruiz-jm/CleanData/README.md

-This is a readme file for the sets 'mergedset.csv', 'averages.csv', 'CodeBook.md' and  'run_analysis.R' code.
+This is a readme file for the sets 'mergedset.txt', 'averages.txt', 'CodeBook.md' and  'run_analysis.R' code.

-'mergedset.csv'
+'mergedset.txt'

 Is a set that proceeds from the following.